 1. Pan-Fried Pork Buns (Sheng Jian Bao, 生煎包)

 These are chewy, delicious pan-fried versions of the more common soup dumpling.
 Instead of being wrapped in paper-thin dough and steamed, these are slightly thicker, and they’re pan-fried/steamed with a crispy bottom.
 Like soup dumplings, though, they also have a lot of hot, flavorful pork bone soup in the middle, and they’re served with vinegar.
-I still have yet to tackle the perfect recipe.

 My favorite place to get shengjian bao is Xiao Yang Sheng Jian (小杨生煎).
 It’s a chain restaurant, with many locations in Shanghai, but not all Xiao Yang Sheng Jian are created equal.
 I like the location at #1601 West Nanjing Road (南京西路1601号), Reel Mall (芮欧百货) Floor B2 (inside the food court), and near Jingan Temple (静安寺).
 Be sure to check on whether the location is still there by the time you read this post, as things change quickly in China.

 Definitely go during mealtimes to ensure the buns are fresh and hot off the stove.
 They have the best shengjian bao I have ever tasted.

 If you’re looking to make these at home, try my recipe!

 2. Steamed Shanghai Soup Dumplings (Xiao Long Bao, 小笼包)